 5. To demonstrate critical decision making skills in the development of individualized dental hygiene care through assessment, analysis, planning, implementation, evaluation, and documentation.

 6. To evaluate the effectiveness of the implemented clinical, preventive, and educational services through outcome assessments and modify as needed.

 7. To demonstrate self-assessment skills to evaluate and modify the provision of current and continuing clinical patient care.

 8. To advance personal and professional growth and development through community service activities, continuing education, and affiliation with professional organizations.

 The West Liberty University Dental Hygiene Program strictly adheres to the Americans with Disabilities Act, the Occupational Safety and Health Administration Guidelines, and the CDC guidelines for the management of Blood-Borne Pathogens.
 The following is a link to the West Liberty Dental Hygiene Program DH PROGRAM HIV & HEPATITIS B VIRUS POLICY

 The West Liberty University Dental Hygiene Program has designed the curriculum to meet state board requirements for Dental Hygiene licensure.
-Students will be required to pass a National Exam as well as a regional clinical examination.
+Students will be required to pass a national exam as well as regional clinical examinations.
 The following are links to the tri-state area dental board web sites.